Coxsackie B virus: Epidemiology

-Symptoms
+Signs and symptoms

-Symptoms of infection with viruses in the Coxsackie B grouping include fever, headache, sore throat, gastrointestinal distress, extreme fatigue as well as chest and muscle pain.
+Signs and symptoms of infection with viruses in the Coxsackie B grouping include fever, headache, sore throat, gastrointestinal distress, extreme fatigue, as well as chest and muscle pain.
 It can also lead to spasms in arms and legs.
 This presentation is known as pleurodynia or Bornholm disease in many areas.
 Patients with chest pain should see a doctor immediately—in some cases, viruses in the Coxsackie B family progress to myocarditis or pericarditis, which can result in permanent heart damage or death.
 Coxsackie B virus infection may also induce aseptic meningitis.
 As a group, they are the most common cause of unexpected sudden death, and may account for up to 50% of such cases.
 The incubation period for the Coxsackie B viruses ranges from 2 to 6 days, and illness may last for up to 6 months in extreme cases, but may resolve as quickly as two days.
-Infection usually occurs between the months of May and June, but do not show symptoms until October in temperate Northern Hemisphere regions.
+Infection usually occurs between May and June, but does not show symptoms until October in temperate Northern Hemisphere regions.
 People should ideally spend 1 month resting during the height of infection.
-Another cause of this virus is from a dirty wound from an accident.
+Another cause of this virus is a dirty wound from an accident.

 Diagnosis

 Enterovirus infection is diagnosed mainly via serological tests such as ELISA and from cell culture.
-Because the same level and type of care is given regardless of type of Coxsackie B infection, it is mostly unnecessary for treatment purposes to diagnose which virus is causing the symptoms in question, though it may be epidemiologically useful.
+Because the same level and type of care is given regardless of the type of Coxsackie B infection, it is mostly unnecessary for treatment purposes to diagnose which virus is causing the symptoms in question, though it may be epidemiologically useful.

 Pathology

-Coxsackie B infections usually do not cause serious disease, although for newborns in the first 1–2 weeks of life, Coxsackie B infections can easily be fatal.
+Coxsackie B infections usually do not cause serious disease, although for newborns in the first 1–2 weeks of life, Coxsackie B virus infections can be fatal.
 The pancreas is a frequent target, which can cause pancreatitis.

 Coxsackie B3 (CB3) infections are the most common enterovirus cause of myocarditis and sudden cardiac death.
 CB3 infection causes ion channel pathology in the heart, leading to ventricular arrhythmia.
 Studies in mice suggest that CB3 enters cells by means of toll-like receptor 4.
+CB3 is more virulent among people with selenium deficiency, causing a congestive cardiomyopathy known as Keshan disease endemic in selenium-deficient areas of China.

 Both CB3 and CB4 exploit cellular autophagy to promote replication.